gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 "So why were they trying to come through the pass?"
 Indy asked.

 Grappa Gas shrugged again.
-"They were supposed to be headed down to the capital, but the king's men hit them at the ford near Duck Droppings.
+"They were on their way to Gandan-in-Gandan, but the king's men hit them at the ford near Duck Droppings.
 They were split cross the two sides of the river when the attack came."
 For a moment his years showed on his face.
 "He doesn't expect he'll see many of his friends again."

 Indy glanced at Noxy.
 "That doesn't go out of this house," she ordered.
 Noxy nodded, turning to the stove as the lid on the kettle began to whistle.
 She